ni/niveristand-telemetry-custom-device/Source/Quick Start Documentation/Telemetry Quick Start.md

 # Overview

 The Telemetry Custom Device enables data logging functionality to help you understand the health of a VeriStand system.
-It provides, out of the box, the ability to log system channels for each PCL iteration, and to monitor the target resources.
+Out of the box, this custom device allows system channel logging for each PCL iteration and the ability to monitor target resources.

 # Repo location